joemiller/dns_compare/README.markdown

 Motivation
 ----------
-It is very helpful, when you are migrating from one DNS server to another to be able to verify that all the records imported correctly.
+It is very helpful when migrating from one DNS server to another to be able to verify that all records imported correctly.

-In my case, I used this tool to help me during a migration of multiple domains from Windows 2000 DNS and GoDaddy DNS (which both export BIND zone files) into Amazon's Route53 DNS service.
-With this tool, I could confidently prove that all records properly imported into Route53.
+In my case, I used this tool to help me migrate multiple domains from Windows 2000 DNS and GoDaddy DNS (which both export BIND zone files) into Amazon's Route53 DNS service.
+With this tool, I could confidently prove that all records properly imported into Route53 before changing the whois records for each domain.

 Example Usage:
 --------------